NirGutt/Four-Subpopulations-of-Binary-Black-Hole-Mergers/Supporting data and results/readme.md

 - [Corner plots](corner_plots/)

-The corner plots show the inferred posterior distributions for the main hyperparameters of the physical-spin and effective-spin analyses.
+The corner plots show the inferred posterior distributions for the main hyperparameters of the component-spin and effective-spin analyses.

 ## Component naming